christie-b/RainFall/level5/walkthrough.md

 ### Steps

--> We know there is a function o() that launches a shell through *system@plt*, but it is not called.
+-> We know there is a function o() that launches a shell, but it is not called.

+The program takes an input through fgets, which is protected from buffer overflows.
+It then prints the buffer and exit.
+The exit function comes from the plt (*exit@plt*).

 The procedure linkage table (PLT) consists of many jump instructions, each one corresponding to the address of a function.
-It works like a springboard—each time a shared function needs to be called, control will pass through the PLT.

 ```
 level5@RainFall:~$ objdump -d -j .plt ./level5